xcash/bootstrap-autocomplete/docs/index.rst

     Default: ``auto``.
 Specify Boostrap Version.
 Deault is autodetect.
     Values: ``auto``, ``4``, ``3``

+.. attribute:: .preventEnter

+    Default: ``false``.
+Prevent default Enter behavior.
+Setting this to `true` is useful to prevent form submit.

 .. attribute:: .resolverSettings

     Object to specify parameters used by default resolver.